 Neuromuscular disorders impair breathing muscles.
 Conditions affecting respiratory muscle function predispose to both obstructive and central sleep apnea.

 Witnessed breathing interruptions provide crucial diagnostic information.
-Observed apneas lasting 10+ seconds strongly suggest sleep-disordered breathing.
+Observed apneas lasting 10+ seconds strongly suggest sleep-disordered breathing and warrant sleep testing.

 Gasping or choking during sleep indicates severe episodes.
 Awakening with air hunger reflects profound oxygen desaturation events.